voipbin/monorepo/docsdev/source/intro_applications.rst

 Campaign
 --------
-The VoIPBIN campaign API provides campaign service for massive outbound calling/messaing/....
+The Campaign API in VoIPBIN provides services for massive outbound calling and messaging.
+With Campaigns, businesses can efficiently reach out to their target audience, delivering messages, announcements, or promotional content at scale.

 See detail at :ref:`here <campaign-overview>`.